 3. WordPress – For Content Management System

-Now that you’ve got your domain name in place, it’s time to choose a content management tool to help you build and maintain your online presence.
-WordPress is obviously the best-known and for good reason.
-It’s incredibly customizable and comes with an array of free resources, tools, and plug-ins that can be applied as your business grows.
+Now that your domain name is in place, it’s time to choose a content management tool to help you build and maintain your online presence.
+WordPress is the best-known, and for a good reason.
+It’s incredibly customizable and comes with free resources, tools, and plug-ins that can be applied as your business grows.

 Guess what?
 Namecheap gives you affordable WordPress Hosting, starting for $1 per month as shown below:

-Do not be deceived, our site is completely secure and yours too would be, if you understand how to use WordPress properly.
+Do not be deceived, our site is entirely secure, and yours, too, would be if you understand how to use WordPress properly.